-Here is what you should know about the Carry Trade — how to profit from them, and how to profit when they unwind (often in dramatic fashion) — as a retail trader.
+Here is what you should know about the Carry Trade — how to profit from it, and how to profit when it unwinds (often in dramatic fashion) — as a retail trader.

-Carry trades occur when there is a large interest rate differential between countries.
+Carry trades occur when there’s an interest rate differential between countries.
 People buy the higher interest rate currency of the two countries, pushing the price up and collecting the interest rate differential.
-This can be great, for a time.
+They collect interest and make money on the rising (higher interest rate) currency.
 But it can unwind quickly resulting in very sharp and large price moves.
 As a forex trader, we need to be aware of both these situations, so we can profit from both the ups and downs.

 Carry trades can last years, and can unwind in weeks or months.
 This is why it is beneficial to know how to trade both sides of it.